 By: Thomas Schlick When you ask your leadership team about a high-performance workplace, how do they describe it?
 For many on your team, it may mean “hitting the numbers”, low employee turnover, and your employees getting promotions.
 Today, these criteria would barely make the list.
 Creating a high-performance workplace in

-By: Gary Cohen “All problems are interpersonal relationship problems.” – Alfred Adler Ever wonder why great CEOs like Steve Jobs, Jack Welch, Eric Schmidt, and Bill Gates hire executive coaches?
-It’s not necessarily because their boards recommended it.
+By: Gary Cohen Ever wonder why great CEOs like Steve Jobs, Jack Welch, Eric Schmidt, and Bill Gates hire an executive coach?
+It’s usually not because their boards recommended it.
 In fact, 79 percent of the time, it is CEOs themselves who seek out coaching.
 But why do leaders, especially

 By: Mackenzie Doheny Let’s be SUPER real — absolutely no one on this planet is perfect, and every single one of us makes mistakes.
 Things get overlooked, we get too busy, we forget.
 We wrote it on our sticky note, then stuck it to the inside of our notebook,

 By: John Sandahl You’ve built a team with your direct reports.
 You meet fairly regularly, and the conversation is always polite and respectful but rarely inspired.
 The team’s results are, similarly rarely inspired.
 But your company needs your team to pick up the pace and start generating more results.

 By: Thomas Schlick Hey, who doesn’t like a little recognition?
 You work hard, do your best, and it just seems natural that your boss or a peer would acknowledge what you’ve done.
 Well, just like anyone else, I can promise your employees enjoy a “job well done!” here and